Document Automation

 |---|---|---|

-| Commitment | Enterprise contract required; two-week structured pilot typically required before deployment | ✓ Month-to-month |
+| Billing | Enterprise contract required; two-week structured pilot typically required before deployment | ✓ Cancel anytime, no long-term contract |

-| AI Features | Document analysis, legal research, due diligence, workflow automation, drafting | ✓ Review, redline, draft, playbooks |
+| AI Features | Document analysis, legal research, due diligence, workflow automation, drafting | ✓ Contract review, redlining, drafting, playbooks |

-| Playbooks | Playbooks available via enterprise configuration; no built-in defaults, no self-serve AI generation | ✓ AI playbook generator |
+| Playbooks | Playbooks available via enterprise configuration; no built-in defaults, no self-serve AI generation | ✓ AI-generated from your templates and precedent docs, fully editable |

-| Word Integration | Word add-in available for drafting, editing, and playbook execution; primary interface is web-based; tracked-change redlining not a stated feature | ✓ Native add-in |
+| Word Integration | Word add-in for drafting, editing, playbook execution, and tracked-change redlining; primary interface is web-based | ✓ Works in Word and browser |

 | Support | Enterprise onboarding support included; specific tiers not publicly listed | ✓ Live chat, support calls, and onboarding |

-It's the best system I've tried, and I've tried many.
 I've found Gavel Exec really good to work with and responsive to how I negotiate, how I redline.
+It’s the best system I’ve tried, and I’ve tried many.

 Martin Algie, Partner at MIA Contract Lawyers